annabel82/PhileFamilyPlugin/README.md

 # PhileFamilyTwo

-## Continues quasipickle's work to make this plugin compatible with the latest versions of Phile/.
+## Continues quasipickle's work to make this plugin compatible with the latest versions of Phile.

 A plugin for providing sibling and ancestor records to Phile themes.
 By default, Phile provides `{{ pages }}` to theme templates.
 This plugin adds `{{ siblings }}` and `{{ ancestors }}`